Walking Yoga For Mindful Movement

 Walking yoga blends the rhythm of a gentle walk with yoga-inspired breath work and mindful movement.
-Often practised outdoors, it involves slowing your pace and syncing each step with your breath.
+Often practiced outdoors, it involves slowing your pace and syncing each step with your breath.

 Mobility & Strength